-Following Sponsor approval the protocol, informed consent form, participant information sheet and any proposed advertising material will be submitted to an appropriate Research Ethics Committee (REC), HRA amendments to this protocol will be made without consultation with, and agreement of, the Sponsor.
+Following Sponsor approval the protocol, informed consent form, participant information sheet and any proposed advertising material will be submitted to an appropriate Research Ethics Committee written approval.
+No amendments to this protocol will be made without consultation with, and agreement of, the Sponsor.

-(where required), regulatory authorities (MHRA in the UK), and host institution(s) for written approval.
-No regulatory and ethical committee(s) approval has already been given, are not initiated without regulatory and ethical committee(s)' review and approval except to eliminate apparent immediate hazards to the subject
+(REC), HRA (where required), regulatory authorities (MHRA in the UK), and host institution(s) for which regulatory and ethical committee(s) approval has already been given, are not initiated without regulatory and ethical committee(s)' review and approval except to eliminate apparent immediate hazards to the subject (i.e. as an Urgent Safety Measure).

-The Investigator is responsible for ensuring that changes to an approved trial, during the period for which
+The Investigator is responsible for ensuring that changes to an approved trial, during the period for